AdobeDocs/commerce-merchant-services.en/help/live-search/technical-overview.md

 ## Not currently supported

 * The [Advanced Search](https://experienceleague.adobe.com/docs/commerce-admin/catalog/catalog/search/search.html#advanced-search) module is disabled when [!DNL Live Search] is installed, and the Advanced Search link in the storefront footer is removed.
-* [Tier Pricing](https://experienceleague.adobe.com/docs/commerce-admin/catalog/products/pricing/product-price-tier.html) and [Special Pricing](https://experienceleague.adobe.com/docs/commerce-admin/catalog/products/pricing/product-price-special.html) are not supported in the [!DNL Live Search] Popover and Product Listing Page Widget.
+* [Tier Pricing](https://experienceleague.adobe.com/docs/commerce-admin/catalog/products/pricing/product-price-tier.html) and [Special Pricing](https://experienceleague.adobe.com/docs/commerce-admin/catalog/products/pricing/product-price-special.html) are not supported in the [!DNL Live Search] field and Product Listing Page Widget.

 ## Cookies